 Every hostel, like every family, is different.
 The An Óige network have big ones (Glendalough), small ones, ones with no electricity (our favourite, Glenmalure) and ones that are taking hostelling to a whole new level (Ballyhoura).
 It is important that you find the right one for your family to visit.
 Our family has an 11 year old that cannot stay quiet in the morning.
 She wakes up with the dawn chorus and likes to chatter with nonstop questions (“Is it normal the way I can feel the soles of my feet on the floorboards when I am walking?
 Is that strange or is that normal?”).
 Both of us like early morning walks so a hostel surrounded by trails is good for us.
 Her brother and mother need organised cultural visits in the afternoons and they come alive at night so we have to take that into consideration.
 Also, hostels can be in out of the way places that are miles from shops or in noisy busy cities.
 Make sure you know what suits your family best.

 The An Óige Hostel network was set up in 1931 to take care of young people, so safety has always been a priority.
 Most hostels have separate family rooms these days so you can keep the family together.
-If, like us, you stay in a hostel with no family rooms, each child must be accompanied in a dorm with a parent.
-An Óige dorms are not designed for mixed genders.
-Our kids love this as they get to experience that sense of adventure from sharing with others while also spending some solo time with one parent.
+Our kids love this as they get to experience that sense of adventure from sharing with others while also spending some time with parents.

 Hostels do have lots of people mixing and mingling.
 That is what makes hostelling so cool.
 However, it is not up to hostel staff to look after children.
 We always made sure that we go with the kids when using bathrooms and showers just like we do in any communal space such as the local swimming pool or water park.
 Hostelling was originally about teaching young people how to be independent so there is a bit of learning before a young person can navigate through a hostel without getting locked out of their room or leaving their phone behind.
 Trust me on this.